lorenzschmid/anki-syncserver/README.md

 ## Configuration

 The docker container uses the same environmental variable as described in the [official documentation](https://docs.ankiweb.net/sync-server.html).
-Some meaningful defaults are set.
-One might want to change the following environmental variables:
+For more information, please consult it directly.
+The following environmental variables are bound to the container's setup and therefore, should not be changed:

+- `SYNC_BASE`
+- `SYNC_HOST`
+- `SYNC_PORT`

+At least the following environmental variables has to be set outside of the container:

 - `SYNC_USER1`: The username and password for the first user in the format `user:password`.